sharptools-io/developer-docs/content/developer-tools/custom-tiles/url.md

-# Custom Tile - URL Type
+# Custom Tiles - URL Type

 Selecting the URL type for a Custom Tile is fairly straightforward as it effectively embeds the target website in a tile via an `iframe`.